-We rely on the resources of our Manager to manage our day-to-day operations (other than the operations of ACRE Capital, which has employees that provide certain services in connection with our mortgage banking business).
-Other than the ACRE Capital employees, ACRE does not employ any personnel.
+We rely on the resources of our Manager to manage our day-to-day operations, as we do not employ any personnel.
 We rely completely on our Manager to provide us with investment advisory services.

 Our executive officers also serve as officers of our Manager.
 Our Manager has significant discretion as to the implementation of our investment and operating policies and strategies.
-Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of our Manager.
-The officers and key personnel of our Manager evaluate, negotiate, close and monitor our investments; therefore, our success depends on their continued service.
+Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of our Manager evaluate, negotiate, close and monitor our investments; therefore, our success depends on their continued service.
 The departure of any of the officers or key personnel of our Manager could have a material adverse effect on our business.